Launceston College, Cornwall

-Launceston College is a coeducational secondary school and sixth form with academy status, located in Launceston, Cornwall, England.
+Launceston College is a coeducational comprehensive secondary school and sixth form with academy status, located in Launceston, Cornwall, England.

 History

-Launceston College was first established in 1409 and became a boys' grammar school with boarding house.
-In 1962, Horwell Grammar School for Girls, located at Dunheved Road, Newport.
-Launceston, merged with the college and in 1965 the former Pennygillam School was added to form the present day comprehensive school which is still known as Launceston College.
+The current Launceston College can be traced back to a boys' grammar school with boarding house established in 1409.
+During its history it was known as both Launceston Grammar School and Launceston Free School.
+In 1931 Launceston College came into existence (as a boys' school) through the merger of Horwell Grammar School (located in Newport.
+Launceston) and Dunheved College.
+In 1962, Horwell Grammar School for Girls located at Hendra House, Dunheved Road merged with the college.
+In 1965 the former Pennygillam secondary modern school was added to form the present day comprehensive school which retains the name Launceston College.

 Since some time in the 19th century the college has been located at the southern end of Dunheved Road, approximately one kilometre from the town centre.
 It was designated a Technology College in 1998, and converted to academy status in 2013.
 The logo of the college is based on Launceston Castle a major landmark in the town.
 It is now fully inclusive and educating students aged 11 to 18 or 19.

-In 1966 Henry Spencer Toy, its principal, published his A History of Education at Launceston detailing the development of education in the town and surrounding area.
+In 1966 H. Spencer Toy, its then principal, published A History of Education at Launceston detailing the development of education in the town and surrounding area.

-A former student of the last-mentioned college is actor Sir Roger Moore.
-In 1962, Horwell Grammar School for Girls, Dunheved Road, was merged with the school, and in 1965 the former Pennygillam School was added to form the present-day comprehensive school, which is still known as Launceston College.
-Since the 19th century (exact date unknown) the college has been at the southern end of Dunheved Road, approximately one kilometre from the town centre.
-In 1966 H. Spencer Toy, its principal, published A History of Education at Launceston detailing the development of education in the town and surrounding area.
+The college underwent a significant expansion in 2023, with the addition of a new general teaching and science block designed by Poynton Bradbury Architects.

 Athena Learning Trust

-The school is governed by the Athena Learning Trust, a multi academy trust that also controls Bideford College, Altarnun Primary School, Launceston Primary School, Egloskerry Primary School and Atlantic Academy.
+The school is governed by the Athena Learning Trust, a multi academy trust that also controls Secondary Schools: Bideford College, Atlantic Academy, The Ilfracombe Academy, Pool Academy and Primary Schools: Altarnun Primary School, Launceston Primary School and Egloskerry Primary School.